Trying something new is always intimidating.

 Let’s start with clothing.

-Most people hitting the slopes for the first time layer up as much as possible to keep out the cold.
+Most people hitting the slopes for the first time wear the thickest layers possible to keep out the cold.

-This is a good idea if you’re just going for a walk in the snow.
-However, snowboarding is actually very physical exercise, and what happens when you exercise?
+However, snowboarding is actually a very physical exercise, and what happens when you exercise?
 You sweat!

-Pretty soon when you take a break, that sweat is going to start drying.. making you pretty cold!
+Pretty soon that sweat is going to start drying… making you freezing cold!

-The trick is therefore to get thermal clothing that is lightweight, waterproof, and not made of cotton.
+The trick is to get thermal clothing that is lightweight, waterproof, and not made of cotton.